EquipableMC/SkBee-Continued/README.md

 - **GameEvents** use Minecraft's GameEvent system, which was created for Skulk Sensors.
 This system adds more events to the server than were previously available

 ## Wiki
-See the [**Wiki**](https://github.com/ShaneBeee/SkBee/wiki) for more detailed info on syntaxes.
-This uses Shane's Wiki as this is an unofficial fork of SkBee.
+See the [**Wiki**](https://web.archive.org/web/20240910012111/https://github.com/ShaneBeee/SkBee/wiki) for more detailed info on syntaxes.
+This uses Shane's Wiki as this is just a fork.

 ## Docs
-Coming Soon
+> SkriptHub
+Since Shane removed SkBee docs from SkriptHub, there is a different way to view them **for now**.
+Simply [click here](https://web.archive.org/web/20240913065946/https://skripthub.net/docs/) then filter by SkBee.